fisik-yum/capl/README.md

 ## Tooling

-A collection of sample scripts exist for converting video files to the `.chnm` or `.capl` file formats.
+A collection of sample scripts exist for converting video files to the `.capl` file format.

 ## Troubleshooting